mohaEs/PyVisualField/README.md

 ## Demo jupyter notebooks

 The list and description of all functions are available at [All_Functions](#list-of-functions).
-They are all examined and introduced witn examples in 4 different notebooks categorized: </br>
+They are all examined and introduced with examples in 4 different notebooks categorized: </br>
 - Data [demo_1_Data.ipynb](demo_1_Data.ipynb)
 - Normalization and deviation analysis [demo_2_Deviation_Analysis.ipynb](demo_2_Deviation_Analysis.ipynb)
 - Plotting [demo_3_Plotting.ipynb](demo_3_Plotting.ipynb)
 - Analysis [demo_4_Analysis.ipynb](demo_4_Analysis.ipynb)

 ## Installation: